 In my current body of work, I piece together my life stories, using hand embroidery, stitching, appliqué, photo transfer & mixed media on vintage books & clothing, some of which I have inherited.
 I draw inspiration from my paternal grandmother, Julia, who was a seamstress in the summer palace of Franz Joseph during the Ottoman Empire, and my father, Lew, who was a haberdasher to the stars in Beverly Hills.
 The Bayeaux Tapestry, as well as historical American samplers also influence me.

-I currently live in Berkeley, CA
+I live in Richmond, CA